Amoskipkirui/Amoskipkirui/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Amoskipkirui](https://github.com/Amoskipkirui)

-- 💬 Ask me about **Python and Flask, data analysis, machine learning algorithms, time series and recommendation systems, clustering and NLP, tableau**
+- 💬 Ask me about **Python and Flask, data analysis, machine learning algorithms, time series and recommendation systems, clustering and NLP, tableau, Excel, Power BI**

 - 📫 How to reach me **emohkipkirui756@gmail.com**